-Should a wartime veteran spend down all their assets and require nursing home care, they will eventually qualify for Medicaid, which will pay the entire difference between their income and the cost of the nursing home.
+Should a wartime veteran (or their surviving spouse) spend down nearly all their assets and require nursing home care, they will eventually qualify for Medicaid, which will pay the entire difference between their income and the cost of the nursing home.
 But how exactly do these two government programs overlap?

-Note that, for a single veteran (or surviving spouse) with no dependent children, any A&A pension to which they are entitled will be reduced to $90 per month once they enter a nursing home paid for by Medicaid.
-That $90 is not counted as income, does not go to the nursing home to offset the cost of their care, and can be added to their “personal needs allowance” (PNA) and used for personal expenses.
+Note that, for a single veteran with no dependent children, any A&A pension to which they are entitled will be reduced to $90 per month once they enter a nursing home paid for by Medicaid.
+That $90 is not counted as income, does not go to the nursing home to offset the cost of their care, and can be added to their “personal needs allowance” (PNA) used for personal expenses.
 PNAs range from $30 to $200 per month, depending on the state.
 While these personal funds are not considered income, they will be counted as assets if they are not spent in a timely manner.
-The senior risks losing their nursing home coverage if their assets exceed the Medicaid limit.
+If these funds accrue, the senior risks losing their nursing home coverage if their assets exceed the Medicaid limit.

 Prior to October 18, 2018, the VA did not enforce a look-back period for asset transfers for less than fair market value (FMV).
-However, the VA now uses a three-year look-back period for new pension claims.
-If an applicant transferred funds for less than FMV that would have put them over the net worth limit ($130,773 in 2021), then they will incur a penalty period of up to five years during which they will be ineligible for pension benefits.
+However, the VA now uses a three-year look-back period for reviewing new pension claims.
+If an applicant transferred funds for less than FMV that would have put them over the net worth limit ($138,489 in 2022), then they will incur a penalty period of up to five years during which they will be ineligible for pension benefits.